yacshagames/theworldofchaos/Readme.md

-# The world of Chaos in C++ - Unlimited Programming (English)
+# The world of Chaos - Unlimited Programming (English)

-These are some of my mathematical programming projects, and some other programs that can help understand the C++ language, all of which include the source code, except for some where the executable is included.
+The World of Chaos project began in 1999, where I have shared with the community some of my mathematical programming projects and some other programs that can help understand the C++ language and other languages, all of which include the source code, except for some advanced projects where the executable is included for free, but you can purchase the source code to help you improve your programming skills.

 Perhaps the common theme of almost all programs is graphical programming, because it is the type of programming in which I develop and I always try to apply it at all levels.
 Little by little I will upload new programs that contain some interesting routines, especially from a graphic and mathematical point of view.

-I hope that these programs help improve your knowledge of the C and C++ language..., that would be my greatest satisfaction.
+I hope that these programs help you improve your programming knowledge, especially in the C++ language..., that would be my greatest satisfaction.

 ## Update 2024

 This section was in abandonware from 2003 to 2024, more than 20 years have passed and now I have decided to revive the old sources, so that they can be compiled by a modern and free compiler like the visual studio community.
-The old versions that only ran on two 16-bit computers can now be run on 64-bit computers.
+Old versions that only run on the 16-bit DOS operating system can now be run on 64-bit computers.

+> Please read the Readme file at the root of each sub-project folder, to see some instructions and the license terms.

 ## Table of Contents
 All the projects that I have created to date have been classified into the following sections: